Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Spectral distribution of the sample covariance

-Now, let us bound the spectral norm of the difference $\tilde Q_\delta -\tilde Q_{\delta'}$~:
+Now, let us bound the spectral norm of the difference $\tilde Q^\delta -\tilde Q^{\delta'}$~:

-for some $C\geq e$. \end{proof} We now have all the elements to set the linear concentration of $Q$ around the second deterministic equivalent $\tilde Q_{\delta'}$ with the same arguments as those given to justify Proposition~\ref{pro:premier_equivalent_deterministe}. \begin{theoreme} If $\bar \gamma$ and $\frac{1}{z_0}$ are bounded and $n$ is large enough, there exist two numerical constants $C\geq e$ and $c>0$ such that~:
+\end{proof} We now have all the elements to set the linear concentration of $Q$ around the second deterministic equivalent $\tilde Q^{\delta'}$ with the same arguments as those given to justify Proposition~\ref{pro:premier_equivalent_deterministe}. \begin{theorem} If $p = O(n)$, $\frac{1}{z_0}= O(1)$ and $n$ is large enough, there exist two numerical constants $C\geq e$ and $c>0$ such that~: